xdamah/swagger-xdamah-examples/README.md

 ### TODOs ###

-1. Immediate TODO for next few days- share postman collection
-2. Upgrade the spring version.
+1. Upgrade the spring version.
-3. Upgrade the generator versions.
+2. Upgrade the generator versions.
-4. Upgrade from swagger 3.0 to 3.1.
+3. Upgrade from swagger 3.0 to 3.1.
-5. Add Unit Tests for the examples projects.
+4. Add Unit Tests for the examples projects.
-6. Work on the WIPs mentioned earlier.
+5. Work on the WIPs mentioned earlier.
-7. Caching for performance.
+6. Caching for performance.